cadrspace/cadrspace_bot/README.md

 # Change Log
 ## [0.0.1] - 2016-10-29
 ### Added
-- /camera command shows camera image from hackspace.
-If image is unavailable show kittens
+- /camera command shows the camera image from hackspace.
+If image is unavailable show kittens.